-Management of complex applications state seems to be an excellent task for Redux.
-It is a powerful tool to take care of all aspects of this part.
-Our app with this library applied could support server-side rendering, which sometimes is an essential feature— the same for debugging.
+Managing the state of complex applications seems to be an excellent task for Redux.
+It is a powerful tool that handles all aspects of this part.
+Our app, with this library applied, could support server-side rendering, which is sometimes an essential feature— the same goes for debugging.

-From the viewpoint of architecture, Redux helps us to keep project folders and files in order and make our app readable for further development.
-This tool suggests split code into logical parts, as reducer or actions.
-It allows developers to understand an application structure and has an influence on reducing time for onboarding new team members (if these developers have a basic knowledge about Redux).
+From the architectural viewpoint, Redux helps us keep project folders and files in order, making our app readable for further development.
+This tool suggests splitting code into logical parts, such as reducers or actions, allowing developers to understand the application's structure.
+It also influences reducing the time for onboarding new team members, assuming these developers have a basic knowledge of Redux.

 Additionally, Redux has excellent support for high-frequency data updates.
 In some kind of application, there are a lot of values refreshed every time.
 It could be many user interactions or maybe getting data from API.
 In this case, Redux could help.

-Redux dev tools are useful and integrated with browsers.
-It is easy to use.
+Redux DevTools are useful and integrated with browsers, making them easy to use.